-8.00 LICENSES AND PERMITS OF DELINQUENT TAXPAYERS
+8.00 LICENSES AND PERMITS OF DELINQUENT TAXPAYERS {Amended 2-26-18 ART.
+60}

-- (1) The Town Collector or other municipal official responsible for records of all municipal taxes, assessments, betterments and other municipal charges hereinafter referred to as the Town Collector ("the licensing authority"), a list of any person, corporation or business enterprise ("the party") that has neglected or refused to pay any local taxes assessments, betterments or other municipal charges for not less than a twelve (12) month period. - (2) The Town Collector shall also state that such party has not filed in good faith a pending application for an abatement of such tax or a pending petition before the Appellate Tax Board. - (3) The Licensing Authority may deny, revoke or suspend any license or permit including renewals and transfers of any party whose name appears on a list furnished to the Licensing Authority from the Town Collector; provided, however, that written notice is given to the party and the Town Collector, as required by applicable provisions of the law, and the party is given a hearing to be held not earlier than fourteen (14) days after said notice.
-Said list shall be prima facie to any party.
-The Town Collector shall have the right to intervene in the hearing conducted with respect to the denial, revocation or suspension of the license.
-Any findings made by the Licensing Authority with respect to such license denial, revocation or suspension shall be made only for the purposes of such proceeding and shall not be relevant to or introduced in any other proceeding at law, except an appeal from such license denial, revocation or suspension.
-Each department, Board or Commission that issues licenses or permits including renewals and transfers ("the licensing authority") shall prior to a license being issued or renewed receive a certificate from the Town Treasurer/Collector stating that the applicant is in good standing with respect to any and all local taxes, fees, assessments, betterments or other municipal charges payable to the municipality as of the date of the issuance of said license or permit. - (4) Any license or permit denied, suspended or revoked under this section shall not be reissued or renewed until the Licensing Authority receives a certificate issued by the Town Collector stating that the party is in good standing with respect to any and all local taxes, fees, assessments, betterments or other municipal charged payable to the municipality as of the date of issuance of said certificate. - (5) Any party shall be given an opportunity to enter into a payment agreement, thereby allowing the Licensing Authority to issue a certificate indicating said limitations to the license or permit and the validity of the license shall be conditioned upon the satisfactory compliance with said agreement.
-Failure to comply with said license or permit, provided, however, that the holder must be given notice and a hearing as required by the applicable provisions of the law.
+- (1) The Finance Director (Treasurer/Collector) shall annually, and may periodically, furnish to each department, board, commission or division, hereinafter referred to as the "licensing authority", that issues licenses or permits including renewals and transfers, a list of any person, corporation or business enterprise, hereinafter referred to as the "party", that has neglected or refused to pay any locals taxes, fees, assessments, betterments or other municipal charges and that such party has not filed in good faith a pending application for an abatement of such tax or a pending petition before the Appellate Tax Board. - (2) The licensing authority may deny, revoke or suspend any license or permit, including renewals and transfers of any party whose name appears on said list furnished to the licensing authority from the Finance Director (Treasurer/Collector) or with respect to any activity, event or other matter which is the subject of such license or permit and which activity, event or matter is carried out or exercised to is to be carried out or exercised on or about real estate owned by any party whose name appears on said list furnished to the licensing authority form the Finance Director (Treasurer/Collector); provided however that written notice is given to the party and the Finance Director (Treasurer/Collector), as required by applicable provision of law, and the party is given a hearing, to be held not earlier than fourteen days after said notice.
+Said list shall be prima facie evidence for denial, revocation or suspension of said license or permit to any party.
+The Finance Director (Treasurer/Collector) shall have the right to intervene in any hearing conducted with respect to such license denial, revocation or suspension.
+Any findings made by the licensing authority with respect to such license denial, renovation or suspension shall be made only for the purposes of such proceeding and shall not be relevant to or introduced in any other proceeding at law, except for any appeal from such license denial, revocation or suspension.
+Any license or permit denied, suspended or revoked under this section shall not be reissued or renewed until the license authority receives a certificate issued by the Finance Director (Treasurer/Collector) that the party is in good standing with respect to any and all local taxes, fees, assessments, betterments or other municipal charges, payables to the municipality as the date of issuance of said certificate. - (3) Any party shall be given an opportunity to enter into a payment agreement, thereby allowing the licensing authority to issue a certificate indicating said limitations to the license or permit and the validity of said license shall be conditioned upon the satisfactory compliance with said agreement.
+Failure to comply with said agreement shall be grounds for the suspension or revocation of said license or permit; provided, however, that the holder be given notice and a hearing as required by applicable provisions of law.

-(6) The Selectmen may waive such denial, suspension or revocation if they find there is no direct or indirect business interest by the property owner, its officers or stockholders, if any, or members of his immediate family as defined in M.G.L., Ch.
-268 § 1, in the business activity conducted in or on said property.
+(4) The Selectmen may waive such denial, suspension or revocation if they find there is no direct or indirect business interest by the property owner, its officers or stockholders, if any, or members of his immediate family as defined in M.G.L., Ch.
+268A § 1, in the business activity conducted in or on said property.